Mentalab-hub/explore-mobile-app-release/README.md

 | iPhone SE (gen 3) | iOS 17     |

 ## Known bugs:
-- Denying bluetooth and nearby devices permissions can result on connection failure!
+- Denying bluetooth and nearby devices permissions can result on connection failure.

 ## Disclaimer:
 The Mentalab Explore Pro app and hardware are intended strictly for research and educational applications.